ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 Turns out I have an [entire slab of documentation](https://ztdtext.readthedocs.io/en/latest/design.html) you can read about the design, and an [entire article explaining part of that design](/any-encoding-ever-ztd-text-unicode-cpp) out, so I really won't bother explaining ztd.text.
 It's the API I developed, the API mentioned in the video linked above, and what I've poured way too much of my time into for the sole purpose of saving the C and C++ landscape from its terrible encoding woes.
 I have people reaching out from different companies already attempting re-implementations of the specification for their platforms, and progress continues to move forward.

-It checks every single box in the table's row from the feature set, obviously.
+It checks every single box in the table's row for the desired feature sets, obviously.
 If it didn't I would have went back and whipped my API into shape to make sure it did, but I didn't have to because unlike just about every other API in this list it actually paid attention to everything that came before it and absorbed their lessons.
 I didn't make obvious mistakes or skip over use cases because, as it turns out, listening and learning are really, really powerful tools to prevent rehashing 30 year old discussions.

 Wild, isn't it?